megawubs/swoole-debug/readme.md

 2. run the migrations
 3. in your .env change `DB_DATABASE=test_1` to `DB_DATABASE=test_2`
 4. run migrations again
-5. Manually add data to both tables (or leave on empty)
+5. Manually add data to both tables (or leave one empty)
 6. start swoole
 7. navigate to http://127.0.0.1:1215/1
 8. navigate to http://127.0.0.1:1215/2